kcormi/HiggsAnalysis-CombinedLimit/docs/what_combine_does/introduction.md

 The package has no physics-specific knowledge, it is completely agnostic to the interpretation of the analysis being performed, but its usage and development is based around common cases in High Energy Physics.
 This documentation is a description of what combine does and how you can use it to run your analyses.

-Roughly, combine does three things:
+Roughly, Combine does three things:

 1. Helps you to build a statistical model of expected observations;
 2. Runs statistical tests on the model and observed data;